Jittakorn-S/CBOutputEDSExternal/README.md

 # CBOutputEDSExternal

-CBOutputEDSExternal is a .NET task application for auto unzip file to folder.
+CBOutputEDSExternal is a .NET Framework task application for auto unzip file to folder.

 ## Installation